tidyverse/tidyverse.org/content/blog/mcptools-0-1-0/index.md

 </div>

+MCP is a recent and rapidly-evolving framework.
+While we're seeing great utility here, MCP comes with substantial risks that have already bitten many organizations.
 After noting some security considerations, this blog post will highlight use cases for R as an MCP server and client.
 See the [package website](https://posit-dev.github.io/mcptools/) for a more thorough overview of what's possible with mcptools!

 <div class="highlight">